pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 Parsers can also optionally implement an autocomplete method, to allow the parser to complete an input string given a `ReadOnlyModel` and an integer caret position.
-It should then return a list of possible candidates.
+It should then return a list of possible candidates, with are strings that could possibly be inserted at the caret's position in the string.
 The default implementation returns an empty list (no candidates).

 As such, a simple parser that returns a command could be implemented as follows: